 - 2 tablespoons toasted sunflower seeds (you can also use almonds, walnuts, or the traditional pine nuts)

 - 1/2 teaspoon salt (I love Redmond Real Salt, use code THRIVE for 15% off your order)

 - Dash black pepper

 - Place all ingredients, using 1/2 cup of the olive oil, in a food processor.

 - Turn on and process until smooth.
 You may need to stop and scrape the sides of the bowl once or twice.

-Serve with meat, over pasta, or as a bread dip.
 This makes about 1 cup, depending on how much oil you use.

-- 1/4 cup Parmesan cheese shredded
+- 1/4 cup freshly grated Parmesan cheese

-- 2 tbsp toasted sunflower seeds
+- 2 tablespoons toasted sunflower seeds

-- 1/2 tsp sea salt
+- 1/2 teaspoon quality sea salt